AmitojSingh2021/Amitoj_Portfolio/README.md

-In this portfolio, i tried to demonstrate my skills in python and MySQL coding.
+In this portfolio, i tried to demonstrate my skills in python, MySQL and Microsoft SQL server management studio coding.